webitel/mobile-demo-app-flutter/README.md

    `await writeToFile` to save file locally and then `databaseProvider.saveCachedFile` to cache file info in Database

-3. `use await WebitelPortalSdk.instance.messageHandler.sendDialogMessage()` for sending message
+4. `use await dialog.sendDialogMessage()` for sending message

-4. use `await WebitelPortalSdk.instance.chatListHandler.fetchDialogs()` for fetching dialogs(now we have only 1
-   dialog, but it's important to fetch this one to allow SDK push info to this exact dialog)

-5. use `await WebitelPortalSdk.instance.messageHandler.fetchMessages(limit: 20)` for fetching messages, and you could set limit and offset for pagination(example of usage offset is still under work)
+5. use `await dialog.fetchMessages(limit: 20)` for fetching messages, and you could set limit and offset for pagination(example of usage offset is still under work)